Charles John Hall

 Hall had married Mary Quedens in 1948 and they would have four children.
 The oldest, Stephen John Hall, was interested in music from his earliest years and became a French horn player, singer, and band conductor who would teach music for nearly thirty years at three academies and two colleges in the Seventh-day Adventist school system.

-Hall was living in Berrien Springs, Michigan, when he died at age 78.
+Hall was living in Berrien Springs, Michigan, when he died while visiting in Ohio on September 20, 2004, at age 78.

 Charles John Hall